Best lenses for the Panasonic Lumix S9 in 2025

 Does that make this one of the best hybrid cameras to get today, or perhaps one of the best cameras for vlogging?
 Maybe – it depends on how much you want or need an electronic viewfinder.

 But let’s get back to lenses.
 The Lumix S9 is a very small camera, but full frame lenses, typically are not.
-This does rule out some of the best L-mount lenses, so we’ve kept this list to more compact zooms and prime lenses where possible – we’ve included a couple of zooms, however, for users who don’t mind about bigger lenses and want the flexibility they bring.
+This does rule out some of the best L-mount lenses, so I’ve kept this list to more compact zooms and prime lenses where possible – I’ve included a couple of zooms, however, for users who don’t mind about bigger lenses and want the flexibility they bring.

 So let’s get on with the list!